North Atlantic 1940-42

 She sailed from Greenock on August 1st as an additional escort for Convoy O-S 85/ K-M-S 59, which sailed from Liverpool; ARBUTUS remained in company as far as the Azores Islands.
 She then proceeded to Bermuda, from there she sailed for the Panama Canal, and on to San Diego.
 She then sailed for Pearl Harbour, and Suva.
 ARBUTUS was severely damaged on October 7th when she grounded on a reef off Viwa Island, the westernmost of the Fiji Islands.
 She was shuck fast and had to be towed off by HMNZS AROHA and on to Suva, from where she was towed to Auckland, arriving there on October 27th.
 A survey showed that, in addition to the loss of the rudder blade, the bearing casting of the rudder stock had been fractured, the tail shaft bent, the propeller blades broken and bent, and the ship's bottom cut up for a length of about 25 feet.
 The ARBUTUS remained at Auckland for nearly three months awaiting the local fabrication of a new rudder and castings, and the arrival from the UK of a new propeller and tail shaft.
 In January, she was towed to Lyttelton, where permanent repairs were made and the work was completed by the end of April 1945.

-On February 9th 1945, Lieutenant N. D. Blair was appointed to command her; it had originally been intended that she would operate with the 25th Minesweeping Flotilla, but instead the New Zealand Naval Board offered her for service to the British Pacific Fleet.
-The offer was accepted and in May she was sent to Sydney where she was fitted out for radio and radar repair and servicing duties with the Fleet Train.
+On February 9, 1945, Lieutenant N. D. Blair was appointed to command her.
+It had originally been intended that she would operate with the 25th Minesweeping Flotilla, but instead, the New Zealand Naval Board offered her for service to the British Pacific Fleet.
+The offer was accepted, and in May, she was sent to Sydney, where she was fitted out for radio and radar repair and servicing duties with the Fleet Train.

 After her return to New Zealand she was employed for a brief period on a scientific expedition to the Three Kings Islands.
 After the successful completion in June 1946, of the clearance of the German minefield laid in the approaches to the Hauraki Gulf, the ships of the 25th Minesweeping Flotilla, with the exception of HMNZS ARBUTUS were placed in reserve.

-After working-up in the Hauraki Gulf HMNZS ARBUTUS, now commanded by Lt-Cdr J. F. A. O'Neil, D.S.C., RNZN. was dispatched on a goodwill cruise to the islands in the New Zealand dependencies of the Cook and Samoan Group, and to French Oceania, American Samoa, and the British Crown Colony of Fiji, departing from Wellington on 20th September 1946.
+ARBUTUS now received a new commanding officer, Lieutenant-Commander J. F. A. O'Neil, D.S.C., RNZN, after working in the Hauraki Gulf.
+Under his command, ARBUTUS was dispatched on a goodwill cruise to the islands in the New Zealand dependencies of the Cook and Samoan Group, and to French Oceania, American Samoa, and the British Crown Colony of Fiji, departing from Wellington on 20th September 1946.
 Arrangements were made to transport the French Minister, Monsieur Gazel, from Rarotonga to Papeete.
 HMNZS ARBUTUS completed her cruise, and arrived back in Auckland on 1st December 1946.

 In January 1947, ARBUTUS carried out exercises in the Hauraki Gulf, she also attended the ceremony commemorating the landing of the first Governor, Captain Hobson, RN, at Waitangi, returning from there to Auckland to act as flag-ship at the annual Kawau regatta.
 During March and April 1947 ARBUTUS and an HDML were placed under the operational command of the Commanding Officer of the cruiser HMNZS BELLONA, as she worked up in the Hauraki Gulf.